james-stevens/xscreensaver-suspend/README.md

 It will take virtually zero CPU during usage as it's spends most of it's life waiting for messages from `xscreensaver`.

+## Note on `xscreensaver-command --watch`

+Normally, one would expect a process in a pipe to termiate itself when it's STDIN is closed.

+`xscreensaver-command --watch` does NOT do this, hence this program has to look for it in `/proc` and send it a `SIGTERM`.
+This is not a big deal and debatable if its a bug, but it does mean about double the lines of code!